santoshbalija/HET-NSGA-III/README.md

 ---
 IGD+ is computed on the feasible non-dominated front of the true population.
-Both the reference Pareto front and the approximation front are normalized using the same min/max bounds of the reference Pareto front before IGD+ computation.
+Both the reference Pareto front and the obtanied front are normalized using the same min/max bounds of the reference Pareto front before IGD+ computation.
 ## Test Problems